-Escrow for Drug Law Forfeitures - Money collected from potential drug cases are placed in escrow.
+Escrow for Drug Law Forfeitures - Money collected from potential drug cases is placed in escrow.
 Once the case is adjudicated the monies are distributed according to the court order.

 Building Fees - These are State mandated building fees collected and remitted to the State monthly.
+These funds are mapped to the General Fund.

 Security Deposits - Money collected for the rental of the pavilion to be returned if there is no damage.
+These funds are mapped to the General Fund.